-Ex-Jharkhand CM Champai Soren, AJSU's Sudesh Mahto file nominations for Assembly polls
+Ex-Jharkhand CM Champai Soren, AJSU's Sudesh Mahto file nominations for assembly polls

-Saraikela/ Ranchi, Oct 25 (PTI) Former Jharkhand Chief Minister Champai Soren, AJSU party chief Sudesh Mahto and others on Friday filed their nomination papers from their respective constituencies for the upcoming state assembly polls.
+Saraikela/ Ranchi, Oct 25 (PTI) Former Jharkhand chief minister Champai Soren, AJSU party chief Sudesh Mahto and several other candidates on Friday filed their nomination papers from their respective constituencies for the upcoming state assembly polls.

-The nomination process for the first phase, which started on October 18, is set to conclude on October 25.
+The nomination process for the first phase, which started on October 18, concluded during the day.

+As many as 804 candidates have filed their nomination papers for the 43 assembly constituencies in the first phase.

 Soren, who joined the BJP on August 30 citing "insult" and "humiliation" at the hands of JMM leaders, claimed that there is a wave in favour of the saffron party in the state.